-Though he passed away in 2003, Fred Rogers remains an icon of kindness for the ages.
+Fred Rogers remains an icon of kindness for the ages.
 An innovator of children’s television, his salt-of-the-earth demeanor and genuinely gentle nature taught a generation of kids the value of kindness.
-On what would be his 89th birthday, here are 15 things you might not have known about everyone’s favorite “neighbor,” who was born on this day in 1928.
+Here are 15 things you might not have known about everyone’s favorite “neighbor,” who was born on this day in 1928.

 According to Benjamin Wagner, who directed the 2010 documentary Mister Rogers & Me—and was, in fact, Rogers’s neighbor on Nantucket—Rogers was overweight and shy as a child, and often taunted by his classmates when he walked home from school.
 “I used to cry to myself when I was alone,” Rogers said.
 “And I would cry through my fingers and make up songs on the piano.”
 It was this experience that led Rogers to want to look below the surface of everyone he met to what he called the “essential invisible” within them.